Please note applications for the Town & Village Regeneration Scheme have now closed.

 - Public art

 Applicants must have sufficient funds to pay for the project work in full.
-If the applicant is successful, the Department will then reimburse up to 50% (for local businesses) or 80% (for local authorities) of the project on completion.
+If the applicant is successful, the Department will then reimburse up to 50% on project completion.

 Grants under this Scheme may be given to the following beneficiaries